 - Scarring can occur and persist for months or longer

 - A few patients develop severe systemic reactions including trouble breathing, severe infections, and anaphylaxis

 Possible Effects of Bed Bug Bites, Are Bed Bugs Contagious?

 You may not have a reaction the first time you are bitten; however, 70 percent of people will have a reaction.
 Usually the reaction becomes more severe over time.
 So, while some people may have no reactions, others will have moderate to severe reactions.
 The symptoms of a bed bug bite include:

 - Red welts on the site of the bite

 - Widespread rash where bites are numerous

-Bed bugs are not “contagious” in the way that diseases are contagious; however, if you visit a home, hotel, or office that is infected, they can hitch a ride home on your clothing or possessions and begin a new infestation at your house.
+Bed bugs are not “contagious” in the way that diseases are contagious; people sometimes wonder do bed bug bites spread when scratched, and thankfully the answer is no. However, if you visit a home, hotel, or office that is infected, they can hitch a ride home on your clothing or possessions and begin a new infestation at your house.
 Even the cleanest homes can become infested, so do not hesitate to ask for an inspection and treatment, if you feel you may have bed bugs.

 Protecting Yourself from Bed Bugs